hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 ~> **Note:** This field can only be configured when `priority` is set to `Spot`.

-* `source_snapshot_id` - (Optional) The ID of the Snapshot which should be used to create this Node Pool.
+* `snapshot_id` - (Optional) The ID of the Snapshot which should be used to create this Node Pool.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.